timescale/docs/migrate/live-migration/live-migration-from-timescaledb.md

 ---
-title: Migrate from PostgreSQL using live migration
+title: Migrate from TimescaleDB using live migration
-excerpt: Migrate from a PostgreSQL database using the low-downtime live migration method
+excerpt: Migrate from a TimescaleDB database using the low-downtime live migration method
 products: [cloud]
 keywords: [migration, low-downtime]
 tags: [migration, logical backup, replication]